Syncfusion AI Assistant

 Prerequisites

-Latest version of the .NET SDK.
+Install the latest version of .NET SDK.
 If the SDK was previously installed, determine the installed version by running the following command in a command prompt (Windows), terminal (macOS), or command shell (Linux).

 dotnet --version